2024-25 Student Activity Handbook

 To protect the integrity of extracurricular programs, a cut-off date is imposed.
 This date is two (2) consecutive weeks after the first practice for winter and spring sports and two (2) consecutive weeks after the first day of school for fall sports.
 The cut-off rule does not apply to transfer students, and special circumstances such as injuries will be considered on a case by case basis.

-D. ATTENDANCE
+ATTENDANCE

 Games/Practice Attendance Expectation

-· Attendance for games and practices is required.
+- Attendance for games and practices is required.
 Each individual head coach will establish a team policy with consequences for missed practices or games.
 Continued absenteeism will result in dismissal from the team.

-· Before students may compete, he or she must participate in a minimum number of practices set forth by MHSA.
+- Before students may compete, he or she must participate in a minimum number of practices set forth by MHSA.
 Football athletes must participate in 10 practices on 10 sperate days prior to competition.
 Cross Country, Volleyball, Basketball, Cheer, and Track athletes must participate in 8 practices on 8 separate days before competition.
 Golf athletes must participate in two practices prior to competition.

-o Coaches reserve the right to extend the number of required practices beyond the minimum MHSA requirements should they choose to do so.
+- Coaches reserve the right to extend the number of required practices beyond the minimum MHSA requirements should they choose to do so.

-· Practices over breaks are at the discretion of the head coach, and must follow school policy and MHSA guidelines.
+- Practices over breaks are at the discretion of the head coach, and must follow school policy and MHSA guidelines.
 Students that plan on missing practice must arrange it with their coach prior to the day of practice.
 Playing time may be affected.

-· Practices are defined as follows: a potential player(s) reporting to the practice field or court, with or without uniforms, under the supervision of a sport-specific school-approved coach, and receiving coaching in game skills and techniques.
+- Practices are defined as follows: a potential player(s) reporting to the practice field or court, with or without uniforms, under the supervision of a sport-specific school-approved coach, and receiving coaching in game skills and techniques.

 School Attendance Requirements

-· Game Participation: In order to be able to participate in extracurricular or co-curricular activities students must attend every period of school the day of the activity (doctor’s notes dated the day of absence will be accepted as an excuse if a student misses 3 or less periods for an appointment).
-For weekend or holiday events, students must attend every period of school on the last possible day before the activity.
-Administration reserves the right to make exceptions for circumstances and situations that are out of the student’s control.
+- Game Participation: In order to be able to participate in extracurricular or co-curricular activities students must attend every period of school the day of the activity. o Exception: (doctor’s notes dated the day of absence will be accepted as an excuse if a student misses 3 or less periods for an appointment).

-· Practice Participation: To participate in practice, students must attend 3 periods of school that same day.
-Students who violate school rules and receive ISS or OSS will not be allowed to practice on the day/s of suspension.
-Coaches are required to come up with guidelines explaining how practice time will affect playing time.
+- Students who violate school rules and receive OSS will not be allowed to practice on the day/s of suspension.
+Coaches are required to create guidelines explaining how practice time will affect playing time.
 Chronic absenteeism or tardiness can result in suspension or removal from competition or the team by administration.

 Concussions